If you are looking for a burial insurance policy, you came to the right place!

 - Your Funeral— Usually, funerals/burial costs are around $9,000.
 If you opt to be cremated, you can expect prices of around 3,000.

 - Any Debts — Death benefit does not necessarily have to be only for your funeral expenses.
 You may want to have any last debts covered in your burial insurance policy.

 The younger you are when you get it, the lower your costs should be.
 Meanwhile, any kind of Burial insurance for seniors will be significantly more expensive.

 Rating agencies like A.M.
 Best provide reviews of insurance companies.
 You can check these out to make sure you’re only working with the best insurance companies.

+More on the meaning of final expense, click here.
 If you have any questions, please feel free to contact us at PinnacleQuote (855)380-3300.

 Coverage depends on your funeral and burial preferences.
 Average costs range from $7,000 to $10,000, but personalized services may require more coverage.